EHS Will Conduct Building Evacuation Drills This Summer

 In an effort to demonstrate fire safety awareness and preparedness in compliance with the fire code, Environmental Health and Safety (EHS) has prepared a fire evacuation drill summer schedule.
 This schedule identifies the proposed day and time of the drill as well as the academic and administrative buildings in which the drills will be conducted.

-Please adhere to the following directions when the fire alarm sounds to evacuate the building:
+Please adhere to the following directions when the fire alarm sounds to safely evacuate the building:

 - Never ignore a fire alarm.